Audi Mass Air Flow (MAF) Sensor Symptoms & Replacement

-Is your Audi hard to start, jerks during acceleration, the engine runs lean, or the check engine light is on (fault code P0101)?
+Is your Audi hard to start, jerks during acceleration, the engine runs lean, or is the check engine light on (fault code P0101)?
 Learn how to fix it by replacing the mass airflow sensor.

 Symptoms